Why Joplin Must Fix Its Hunting Sign Zones Before Next Season

 • Wildlife

-• And the integrity of our shared public spaces
+• The integrity of our shared public spaces

 Safety shouldn’t depend on luck.
-It should depend on clear communication and responsible policy.
+It should depend on clear communication, responsible policy, and visible boundaries that respect everyone who uses these spaces.

 Final Thought